View Other Articles

 Electronic Billing Mandate

-The Texas Department of Insurance, Division of Workers’ Compensation (DWC) requires providers to bill electronically, with some exceptions.
+The DWC requires providers to bill electronically, with some exceptions.

-Health care providers in the state should e-bill unless they meet the exception criteria below.
+Texas providers must e-bill unless they meet the exception criteria explained below.

 Exemptions to Mandatory e-Billing